NanaPokun/React-Weather-App/README.md

 the project was made using a sime create-react-app, some styling and JSX.

-All files are located in the src folder.
+All files are located in the src folder, where you can fork or copy.

 Below is a brief description on how to get started with React